EricaBreig/Employee-tracker/README.md

 This particular project was the 10th homework assignment in my Georgia Tech coding bootcamp, to build a command-line application from scratch to manage a company's employee database, and to exercise understanding of the following:

-- MySQL, inquirer, and node
+- MySQL, and node applications such as: inquirer, and console table
 - creating a CMS
 - creating databases